byllc/Resume/README.md

 **wwchapman+resume@gmail.com**

 ## Experience
-I have worked with many companies as a consultant and as a direct wage employee.
-I have played a signficant role in several start ups as a co founder or technical consultant.
-I have a wide range of experience in computing and information technology.
+ A wide range of experience in computing and information technology.I have maintained long term relationships with companies I have consulted and worked for,  many of whom continue to consider me a trusted source for assisting in their technology decisions.
-Including over 15 Years total experience in Information Technology and Software Development.
+### Software / Operations Engineer,  Stark & Wayne
-I have maintained long term relationships with companies I have consulted and worked for,  many of whom continue to consider me a trusted source for assisting in their technology decisions.
+**January 2014 - Present**

 ### Software Development Team Lead / Development Manager,  Academic Software Plus / Liaison Intl.
-**August 2011 - Present**
+**August 2011 - 2014**
 * Software Manager: Responsible for administrative management of a medium sized, co-located technical team
 * Team Mentor: Responsible for training, code review and general mentorship
 * Technical Leadership: